NVIDIA/NeMo/README.md

 set this value to `gpt3/5b` (the .yaml ending should not be included).

 The tool will always generate the base configuration for the given model first.
-Then, the `run_training_hp_search` and `run_inference_hp_search` parameters can be set to `True`, to run the training and inference HP searches, respectively.
-If any of these two parameters are set to `False`, the corresponding pipeline will not be executed.
-Once these parameters are set, we can run the tool calling `python3 main.py`.
+Then, the `run_training_hp_search` parameter can be set to `True`, to run the training HP searches.
+If this two parameter is set to `False`, the training pipeline will not be executed.
+Once this parameter is set, we can run the tool by calling `python3 main.py`.

 ###### 5.3.2.2.1.
 Model Config
 <a id="markdown-model-config" name="model-config"></a>

 To run the `gpt3/5b` config, we need to set up the `conf/search_config/gpt3/5b.yaml` file correctly.
-The config is split in two sections: `train_settings` and `inference_settings`.

 ```yaml
 train_settings: